 In opposition, electronic musical instruments consist of at least two parts: a controller and a sound producing mechanism.
 They’re decoupled from each other and thus can be shared or exchanged by other instruments, as anyone with a cheap commercial digital synthesizer is able to experience by a simple change of patch.
 Furthermore, a one-to-one relation need not be maintained, multiple controllers could be shaping sounds on a single synthesis mechanism or the other way around.
 Instead of holistic systems they form entirely contingent systems, with no necessity shaping them and the specific configuration depending on the whims of the musician using them.

 Of course, there is also a whole spectrum of possible designs between acoustic and electronic musical instruments, and multiple hybrid approaches exist.
-Everyone’s familiar with electric instruments (think electric guitar), they are basically acoustic ones that require external amplification to be heard at loud volumes.
+Everyone is familiar with electric instruments (think electric guitar), they are basically acoustic ones that require external amplification to be heard at loud volumes.
 Instead of sending information about a human gesture, soft sounds are converted to electrical signals that can be subjected to multiple kinds of processes, resulting in a wide array of possible transformations.
 Furthermore, there are extended instruments are acoustic instruments that are attached with sensors, and thus can send data to control sound synthesis or processing parameters in real time (some examples include the hyper-flute (Quintin, 2003) or overtone violin (Overholt, 2011)).
-Even though a case could be made to consider both as controllers, I’ll keep electric instruments that require amplification out of the scope of this chapter purely for reasons of convenience.
+Even though a case could be made to consider both as controllers, we’ll limit our definition to devices that generate data (usually via switches and voltage control) rather than audio waveforms.

 Many controllers try to imitate shapes somewhat familiar to acoustic instruments and techniques like physical modelling synthesis and sampling can recreate their sonic counterpart, although none of this is a requisite and its barely a testament to their relatively new emergence and to a very human inclination for familiarity.
 It’s easier for an explicitly musical controller to be commercially viable if it has a smooth learning curve, therefore ensuring its adoption by performers and guaranteeing further refinements.
 Also, the functioning of such controllers is easier to grasp for the average concert attendee, ostensibly making the music more engaging.

 On the other end there are novel or custom designs, or other kinds of controllers being adopted for musical use, such as videogame controllers like Kinect, a motion sensor device originally built as a peripheral for the Xbox 360 but that has evolved to become a commonplace device for many artists working on motion tracking.
-We can even find idiosyncratic designs in some of the early commercial examples, the Buchla Thunder being one of the most well known.
+We can even find idiosyncratic designs in some of the early commercial examples, the Buchla Thunder being one of the most well-known.
 Nowadays, computers and tablets offer the possibilities of creating graphical user interfaces that allows us to employ them as musical controllers on their own right.
 The advantages are that novel designs tend to help generate new ways to engage with musical material, or sometimes a specific kind of controller is required for the way a composer envisions a piece.
 The reasons to choose between designs are numerous, and I’ve simplified the diversity of advantages of designs available.
 I have used traditionally inspired designs like the EWI to shape the overall evolution of a piece in my Dasein (2019) instead of playing individual sounds, and given enough time some original designs become commonplace, as exemplified by the Thereminvox pair of antennae.
 It ultimately depends on the piece or genre being played, as well as personal choices of the performers.